 Single entry visa allows the person to only enter Canada once, stay for 6 months and then return to their home country.
 A multiple entry visa allows the person to enter Canada multiple times until their visa expires and stay temporarily.

-The Visitor Visa or the Tourist visa allows the holder to enter Canada for the purposes of tourism in the country.
+The Canada Visitor Visa or the Tourist visa allows the holder to enter Canada for the purposes of tourism in the country.

-The Super Visa allows parents or grandparents of Canadian citizens or Canadian Permanent Residents to visit their children or grandchildren for an extended stay.
+The Canadian Super Visa allows parents or grandparents of Canadian citizens or Canadian Permanent Residents to visit their children or grandchildren for an extended stay.

 The Diplomatic and Official visa gives permission to officials and diplomats from foreign countries to enter Canada for official duties and purposes.